 What is Oxfam doing to help women?

-Oxfam is supporting more than a million women and girls around the world, challenging attitudes and behaviour, ending violence against women, improving livelihoods and increasing women's participation in decision-making - whether in community groups or at the national stage.
+Oxfam supports women and girls around the world in their fight to escape poverty - whether it's challenging attitudes and behaviour, ending violence against women and girls, improving livelihoods or increasing women's participation in decision-making.

 Take unpaid domestic and care work.
 The time this takes up is a real barrier, preventing girls from going to school and women from earning a decent living.
 So we're working on the three R's - recognise, reduce and redistribute.

 The unpaid domestic and care work women do is of immense value - perhaps as much as $10trillion each year.
 This value needs to be recognised, as our economies would grind to a halt without it.